CiscoDevNet/thousandeyes-cli/README.md

 ## Solution

-ThousandEyes-CLI serves as an intuitive translator between Cisco command-line syntax and the ThousandEyes API, streamlining the user experience.
+ThousandEyes-CLI serves as an intuitive translator between Cisco command-line zsyntax and the ThousandEyes API, streamlining the user experience.

 ## What You’ll Learn